17+ Badass Bend Hikes to Conquer During Your Visit

 Experienced mountaineers only on this Bend hike!

 A proper mountain climbing experience is definitely recommended for this exhilarating adventure.
-Expect a full-day climb of upwards of 10-hours with an elevation gain of nearly 4,000-feet.
+Expect a full-day climb of upwards of 10 hours with an elevation gain of nearly 4,000 feet.

 Once you reach the summit, the views of the surrounding peaks are jaw-dropping, and the feeling of adrenaline turns into pure ecstasy.
 Standing face to face with other mountains like North Sister and South Sister makes you feel on top of the world.

-Nestled in Central Oregon’s high desert, Smith Rock offers some of the best hikes near Bend, Oregon, outside of verdant forests and snowy peaks.
+Nestled in Central Oregon’s high desert, Smith Rock State Park offers some of the best hikes near Bend, Oregon, outside of verdant forests and snowy peaks.
 Sheer canyons, basalt cliffs, and craggy geologic formations create an otherworldly atmosphere when exploring the region.

 The Misery Ridge Trail is one trek that should top your list for unbelievable views of the canyon rim and rocky spires.
 There is much elevation gain on the unstable terrain, and trekking poles will help if you have bad knees.